Heartstrings

 About the concert

 The music is drawn from composers who inspired one another in different ways.
-It is intricate, and Tine will give you an insight into just how intertwined this really is.
+It is intricate, and Tine will give you an insight into just how intertwined it all really is.

 A whole week in Risør is nearing its end, and with more classical concerts than in a long time, we bring this year’s celebration to a close in one of the country’s most important concert venues for classical music.